 What’s the use of a Wi-Fi router USB port?

-Not all Wi-Fi router has a USB port, but if yours happens to have one, chances are you can use it for (at least one of) the followings:
+Not every Wi-Fi router has a USB port, but if yours happens to have one, chances are you can use it for (at least one of) the followings:

 Host that (old) printer

-Print serving is the original function of a USB port on a router.
+Print serving is the original function of a router USB port.
 Connect a USB printer to this port, and it’s now available to the entire network.
 There’s no need to buy a printer for each person anymore.

 Five or six years ago, this feature was a big deal since printers at the time were mostly USB-only.
 Nowadays, those with a built-in network port or Wi-Fi are commonplace.
 With that, some new Wi-Fi routers don’t offer the print serving feature anymore, though many still do.

 This feature allows the router to host a cellular USB modem and share the mobile Internet to the entire network.
 A cellular connection is a great way to have a backup Internet when your broadband service, like DSL or cable, is down.